jubalh/daoshi/README.md

 The foreign character gets displayed, upon clicking you can see these informations: the transliteration, the translation, a note and usage examples.
 You can also listen to the pronunciation if the lesson creator added an audio file.

+# Preview #
+There is a short [video on vimeo](https://vimeo.com/148845757) showing the capabilities so far.

 # Documentation #
 Please see the doc/ folder.

 # Dependencies #
 * Qt5